-Source: Seqwater (2012e), (Seqwater 2012an) and QCA (2012).
+Source: Seqwater (2012e), (Seqwater 2012an) QCA (2012) and QCA (2013).
+Note: Includes some variations to the Draft Report as a result of further quality assurance.

 5. OPERATING COSTS

 5.1 Background

 The Ministerial Direction requires the Authority to recommend a revenue stream that allows Sequater to recover efficient operational, maintenance and administrative (that is, indirect and overhead) costs to ensure the continuing delivery of water services.